 #3) ISOtunes PRO 2.0 Bluetooth Earplug Headphones

 Also, you may have noticed that these provide the highest noise reduction rating at 27db.
 The feature I really like that makes these headphones unique is the SafeMax volume limiter.
-These headphones not only block out noise, but they also ensure that the sounds entering your ears never surpass 85dB.
+These headphones not only block out noise but also ensure that the sounds entering your ears never surpass 85dB.

 You’ll also find that these headphones were actually certified to meet ANSI S3.19-1974 to comply with OSHA and NIOSH requirements.
 All in all, these are the safest bet for employer approval and adequate hearing protection when shopping for earplug-style OSHA-compliant headphones.